Nvidia Releases Game Ready Driver for Elden Ring, Celebrates DLSS Milestone

 Nvidia has released a new Game Ready graphics driver today, version 511.79, with driver optimizations for several new titles coming out this month: Elden Ring, Total: War Warhammer III, GRID Legends, and Destiny 2: The Witch Queen.
-Additionally, Nvidia added DLSS to the popular competitive sim racer, iRacing.
+Additionally, Nvidia added Reflex support to the popular competitive sim racer, iRacing.

 Nvidia coined the term Game Ready years ago and uses these drivers to give gamers fast and reliable optimizations for new games just before they arrive.
 Nvidia relies on extensive collaboration with developers and testing involving thousands of hardware configurations to ensure a high level of stability.
 This ensures the latest titles run smoothly on day 1 with Nvidia hardware.